masato1122/Examples_QE/examples/band_structure2/README.md

 Calculation of band structure with QuantumEspresso (QE)
 ========================================================

-You can learn how to calculate electronic states such as band structure and density of states (DOS) with QuantumEspresso (QE) following the process shown below.
+One can learn how to calculate electronic states such as band structure and density of states (DOS) with QuantumEspresso (QE) following the process shown below.